fwupd/fwupd/plugins/dfu-csr/README.md

 For this reason the `REPLUG_MATCH_GUID` internal device flag is used so that the bootloader and runtime modes are treated as the same device.

+## Quirk Use

+This plugin uses the following plugin-specific quirks:

+### `Flags=require-delay`

+Respect the write timeout value when performing actions.
+This is sometimes set to a huge amount of time, and so is not used by default.

+Since: 1.0.3

 ## Vendor ID Security

 The vendor ID is set from the USB vendor, in this instance set to `USB:0x0A12`